huggingface/blog/train_memory.md

 \\( \text{Model Parameters} + \text{Optimizer State} + \max(\text{Gradients} + {\text{Optimizer Intermediates}, \text{Activations}}) \\)

-Now that we've the equation, let's see how to estimate each component.
+Now that we have the equation, let's see how to estimate each component.

 ### Model parameters